thebyronc/tracksuggestor/README.md

 No installation required beyond cloning the repository and viewing the source documents.

 ## Known Bugs
+ - Clicking outside the radio button will not select it, even though it feels like it will due to the hover effects.

 ## Support and contact details